About Us

 Our Vision

-Our vision is to be a contemporary, Christ-centered, Bible-based community.
-We are a diverse fellowship committed to representing the love of Jesus Christ as we dare to imagine and create a better society for our families, our communities, and the world.
+Our vision is to be a Christ-centered, Bible-based community that reflects the love of Jesus in both word and action.
+As a diverse and growing fellowship, we are committed to deepening our faith, loving others well, and daring to imagine while building a better future for our families, our communities, and the world.

 Our Mission